alxgarci/MediaHook/README.md

   ],
   "tmdb": {
     "api_key": "your_tmdb_api_key",      // TMDB API Key
-    "language": "es-ES",                 // Preferred language for movie/show titles.
-See the TMDB Locales section below for supported values.
+    "language": "es-ES",                 // Preferred locale for movie/show titles.
+Refer to the TMDB Locales section for supported values.
-    "display_language": "es"             // Language for displaying subtitles and audio (in movies).
-Can use any of the present in https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+    "display_language": "es",            // Language code for subtitles and audio (movies).
+Use any valid code from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
+    // This setting also determines the language for Telegram notifications.
+If no matching template exists, it will fall back to the default 'telegram_texts.json'.
   },
   "telegram": {
     "token": "your_telegram_bot_token",  // Telegram bot token